PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:50:14
+Last updated: 2024-04-02 16:50:47
-Random Quote: We know what we are but know not what we may be. - William Shakespeare
+Random Quote: The greatest part of our happiness depends on our dispositions, not our circumstances. - Martha Washington